insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 DEALER/ROUTER
 ^^^^^^^^^^^^^

-This is a recommended pair when you don't need to copy the same messages to multiple subscribers.
+This is the recommended pair when you don't need to copy the same messages to multiple subscribers.
 It is a reliable socket pair: the ``DEALER`` will block if the ``ROUTER``'s queue is full.

 **Source/CONNECT, Framework/BIND**.
 This is a typical scheme.